EMU: Cross-correlating EMU Pilot Survey 1 with Dark Energy Survey to validate the radio galaxy bias and redshift distribution: Data

 \subsection{EMU Pilot Survey 1}

-The Evolutionary Map of the Universe (EMU, \citealt{2011PASA...28..215N}, Hopkins et al., (submitted))\footnote{ EMU project page: \url{https://emu-survey.org/}} is an ongoing radio continuum survey conducted with the Australian Square Kilometre Array Pathfinder (ASKAP) radio telescope \citep{2021PASA...38....9H}.
+The Evolutionary Map of the Universe \citep[EMU;][]{2011PASA...28..215N,2025PASA...42...71H}\footnote{ EMU project page: \url{https://emu-survey.org/}} is an ongoing radio continuum survey conducted with the ASKAP radio telescope \citep{2021PASA...38....9H}.
 EMU aims to survey the entire southern hemisphere within five years (expected completion in 2028), cataloguing approximately 20 million extragalactic sources.
 In this study, we use data from the EMU Pilot Survey 1 (EMU-PS1; \citealt{2021PASA...38...46N}) which covers $\sim 270$ deg$^{2}$ observed at $943$ MHz, with an angular resolution of $11-18$ arcsec and a rms depth of $25-30\,\mu$Jy/beam.

 A catalogue of radio sources for the EMU-PS1 was generated using two different source finding algorithms, \texttt{Selavy} \citep{Whiting_Humphreys_2012, 2017ASPC..512..431W} and \texttt{PyBDSF} \citep{2015ascl.soft02007M}.
 The official \texttt{Selavy} source and components catalogues were released as part of the pilot survey.
-Additionally, we applied the \texttt{PyBDSF} source finder to the EMU-PS1 image for our companion study in T24.
-The total number of sources in the catalogue is sensitive to the choice of source-finding algorithm, and we refer the readers to T24 for a detailed comparison of \texttt{Selavy} and \texttt{PyBDSF}, including their impact on source counts.
-For the angular scales used in this analysis ($\ell < 250$), we find that the EMU-PS1 galaxy auto-power spectra derived from the \texttt{Selavy} and \texttt{PyBDSF} catalogues are in excellent agreement (see Figure 3 of T24).
+Additionally, we applied the \texttt{PyBDSF} source finder to the EMU-PS1 image for our companion study in T25.
+The total number of sources in the catalogue is sensitive to the choice of source-finding algorithm, and we refer the readers to T25 for a detailed comparison of \texttt{Selavy} and \texttt{PyBDSF}, including their impact on source counts.
+For the angular scales used in this analysis ($\ell < 250$), we find that the EMU-PS1 galaxy auto-power spectra derived from the \texttt{Selavy} and \texttt{PyBDSF} catalogues are in excellent agreement (see Figure 3 of T25).
 Accordingly, for the present work, we use the \texttt{PyBDSF}-generated catalogue, which contains a total of 224,100 sources.
-To ensure a conservative sample, we apply a flux density cut at $180\,\mu$Jy (approximately a $6\sigma$ detection threshold), resulting in a final catalogue $184,203$ radio sources.
+To ensure a conservative sample, we apply a flux density cuts at $180\,\mu$Jy and $400\,\mu$Jy (approximately a $6\sigma$ and $\sim 10\sigma$ detection threshold), resulting in a final catalogue of $184,203$ and $85,895$ radio sources, respectively.